-The fourth metric is the relative change in the arrowweed state on sandbars and channel margins, calculated by using the total percentage decrease in arrowweed states (change in arrowweed = arrowweed_initial/arrowweed_final).

-The results for the Arrowweed metric based on historical flows are shown in Figure G-7.
-The two highest scoring long-term strategies, C1 and C2, are not significantly different from each other (between means based on a three-factor ANOVA followed by Tukey's Studentized Range [HSD] Test); long-term strategy C2 is not significantly different from Alternatives F and G. Results under projected climate change are similar to those for historical flows (all alternatives score slightly lower) and are shown in Figure G-8.
-Thus the performance of each alternative under climate change would be similar to that modeled under historical conditions (Alternative F would be the highest scoring, however).
+Relative change in the arrowweed state on sandbars and channel margins using the total percent decrease in arrowweed states (change in arrowweed = arrowweed\initial/arrowweed\final).
+The results for the arrowweed metric based on historical flows are shown in Figure G-7; the two highest-scoring long-term strategies, C1 and C2, are not significantly different from each other (between means based on a three-factor ANOVA followed by Tukey's Studentized Range [HSD] Test); long-term strategy C2 is not significantly different from Alternatives F and G. Results under projected climate change are similar to those for historical flows (all alternatives score slightly lower) and are shown in Figure G-8; thus the performance of each alternative under climate change would be similar to that modeled under historical conditions (Alternative F would be the highest scoring, however).